MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 </table>

-#### Use Windows Runtime Components to combine languages
+#### Use Windows Runtime components to combine languages

 With the Universal Windows Platform, it’s easy to combine components written in different languages.
-Create Windows Runtime Components in C++, C#, or Visual Basic, and then call into them from JavaScript, C#, C++, or Visual Basic.
+Create Windows Runtime components in C++, C#, or Visual Basic, and then call into them from JavaScript, C#, C++, or Visual Basic.
 This is a great way to program portions of your game in the language of your choice.
 Components also let you consume external libraries that are only available in a particular language, as well as use legacy code you’ve already written.

 <table>
     <colgroup>